In 2015 the Trust decided to fund a pilot project whereby it provided a number grants to selected Fashion Design Students.

 Selected videos are available to display some collections.

 The outcomes of the program were reviewed in February 2017 and the Trustees decided to continue the program for 2017.
+The program will now continue for 2018.

 For some years the Trustees for the Australian Wool Education Trust have held annual meetings with representatives of a number of Fashion Schools from all over Australia.